Corruption in India: Politics

-Lack of Accountability
+Lack of accountability

-An online petition has exposed the ineffectiveness of India’s top anti-corruption authority Lokpal which is supposed to stop corruption in the country.
-The petition addressed to the Chairperson Lokpal asserts that the Lokpal officials are squandering huge public money without any accountability.

-Available on an American public petition website, the petition argues that the Lokpal office – which was formed in 2019 – has completely failed to check corruption and it has become a senior citizens’ club.
-Since the Lokpal performance has been pathetic, people have stopped filing their complaints to the anti-corruption ombudsman.

-The online petition urges the Lokpal bureaucrats that if they are not able to perform, they must resign from their positions.
-As of August 7, 2022, more than 23,000 people had signed the petition which is available on Change.org website.

 Since the anti-corruption departments in India exist as defunct outfits, the corrupt bureaucrats and politicians keep committing acts of corruption with impunity.
 This fact is also stated in its annual country report released in April 2022 by the U.S. Department of State.

-In an exclusive section, “Corruption and Lack of Transparency in Government,” the report asserts that the law provides criminal penalties for corruption by officials at all levels of government in India.
+In an exclusive section, "Corruption and Lack of Transparency in Government", the report asserts that the law provides criminal penalties for corruption by officials at all levels of government in India.
 However, officials frequently engaged in corrupt practices with impunity while there were numerous reports of government corruption during the year.

 The U.S. report further reveals that a lack of accountability for official misconduct persisted at all levels of government in India, contributing to widespread impunity.
 While investigations and prosecutions of individual cases took place, lax enforcement, a shortage of trained police officers, and an overburdened and under-resourced court system contributed to a low number of convictions, the report said.

 The U.S. report adds that corruption in India happens at different levels including the payment of bribes to expedite services such as police protection, school admission, water supply, and government assistance.

-On 2 November 2022, the Supreme Court refused to entertain a public interest litigation (PIL) to improve India's "pathetic" ranking on the global Corruption Perceptions Index.
-The petition expected the Court to issue directions to the Centre, states and union territories to set up expert committees to suggest steps for improving India's ranking on the Index.